WWJB - A History

 WWJB was bought by Hernando Broadcasting Company (county attorney Bruce Snow, James Kimbrough, and Steve Manuel, president, GM and chief engineer) in March 1982 and all studio and transmitter equipment was upgraded to state of the art.
 The upgrades also called for new studios at 55 West Fort Dade Avenue.
 In 2001, the FCC approved a new tower site west of Brooksville which would significantly increase its coverage into west Hernando County.

 After having programmed a pop format (with some local sports and high school programs) for many years, WWJB switched to news/talk in 1994 and today (2013) is Newsradio 1450, the 24-hour source for news, sports, and information.
-The station covers Hernando County south into Pasco County, north into Citrus County, and east into Sumter County, with 1000 watts day and night, WWJB can also be heard via a 250-watt FM translator on 103.9.
+Along with the station's AM transmitter putting out 1000 watts day and night, WWJB can also be heard via a 250-watt FM translator on 103.9.